 7. Work Part Time

 You may want to consider working a part-time job in conjunction with pharmacy school.
-For example, if you attend school from 8am to 4pm, you may want to seek a part-time job after hours.
+For example, if you attend school from 8am-4pm, you may want to seek a part-time job after hours.

 However, it’s important to consider your time constraints and whether you can succeed in your coursework.
 Consider your ability to manage your time before you take on a part-time job.
-However, for the right student, taking on a job can help pay for college tuition and give you an additional source of income.
-Networking opportunities and skill development can come from a part-time job, even if it doesn’t relate to pharmacy.
+For the right student, taking on a job can help pay for college tuition and provide an additional source of income.
+Networking opportunities and skill development can also come from a part-time job, even if it doesn’t directly relate to your pharmacy career.

 8. Borrow From Family

 Do you have a family member who really wants to give you money for your education?
-You may seriously consider borrowing from your parents or a sister or brother (or whoever else wants to lend you money).
+You may seriously consider borrowing from your parents, sister, brother, or whoever else wants to lend you money.

 9. HRSA Loans

-The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, improves health care for geographically isolated and vulnerable individuals.
+The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services (HHS), improves health care for geographically isolated and vulnerable individuals.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.